I want to do a unique review of SQL Server index types in this post. In order to help raise awareness about some of them.

 Because one thing I have noticed in various places is that people still tend to use the traditional clustered and non clustered indexes.
 However, I rarely see the filtered indexes being used.
 Even though they have been available since SQL Server 2008.

 Here’s the results of a quick poll I had done previously about index preferences:

-As shown rowstore non-clustered filtered index was the least popular choice.
-One of the votes you see might have been a sympathy vote.
+As shown above rowstore non-clustered filtered index was the least popular choice.
+Of course, one of the votes you see might have been a sympathy vote.

 - Rowstore Clustered Index

 - XML Indexes

 - Columnstore Indexes

 - Clustered Columnstore Indexes